What's Promised Land?

 The Northwest is arguably one of the most politically liberal regions in the country.
 The names of our cities and towns are in Chinuk Wawa and Lushootseed, the region’s native languages.
 Seattle’s logo is an image of Chief Si’ahl.
 If in this area, with these tribes that all kids learn about growing up in school, justice can’t be found, then how does that bode for the rest of the country?
 This film uses the region to spark a discussion about identity and sovereignty, but the message about whose land we inhabit and how we work to right these wrongs is universal.

 Though the film begins in a specific region, the story it tells is one that countless tribes are going through not only throughout North America, but throughout the world as well.
-The film ends by expanding its focus to issues such as aboriginal identity, blood quantum, and the struggle of indigenous communities for self-determination.
+The film ends by expanding its focus to issues such as identity, blood quantum, and the struggle of indigenous communities for self-determination.

-As we've toured, we've sought to partner with indigenous communities around world wherever our film is screened to help draw attention to all issues of self-determination that all bands and tribes face in every country.
+As we've toured, we've sought to partner with indigenous communities whose land the film is screening on to help draw attention to all issues of self-determination that all bands and tribes face in every country.
 This film is presented without a narrator, so that only the voices of the tribal members themselves, along with their allies, are the ones presenting the story.
 We hope that all our showings will be avenues for indigenous voices to meet with the community and have their voices heard.

 The Salcedos, Vasant and Sarah Salcedo, comprise the filmmaking team Tall Firs Cinema.
 They made this film with the Chinook Nation and Duwamish Tribe overseeing and getting approval on the work throughout every stage.
 They began the film in 2013 and are the directors, writers, cinematographers, editor, and producer of the project.
 You can learn more about them here.
 The documentary was filmed in Washington, British Columbia, Oregon, California, Washington D.C., and New Jersey.
 It was sponsored and supported by 4Culture and San Francisco Film Society, working in cooperation with both tribal councils, and receiving generous help from the community.